adamayoung/starling-round-up/docs/OVERVIEW.md

   * this challenge concerns the Round-Up feature only
 * SSL Certificate-Pinning
   * as this challenge/app will not be used in a production environment it is unnecessary
+* Accessibility
+  * as this challenge/app will not be used in a production environment it is unnecessary

 ## Assumptions